There are three pricing models for digital agencies—hourly, milestones, and value-based.

 With value-based, clients should generally be happy—unless you haven’t gotten results for them.

 You’ll ideally match your labor model to your pricing model.
-That is, if clients pay you hourly, they you ideally pay your freelancers hourly, and you track your salaried employees’ hourly equivalent based on their actual billings.
+That is, if clients pay you hourly, you ideally pay your freelancers hourly, and you track your salaried employees’ hourly equivalent based on their actual billings.
 And if clients pay on a milestone basis, you’ll pay freelancers on a milestone basis, too.

 If you have a seasoned staff, any model can work—although the high labor costs may make hourly tough.